-Trade and Investment Queensland (TIQ) and the Department of Agriculture and Fisheries (DAF) are undertaking a survey to understand the current state of eCommerce, and the factors limiting its adoption or expansion in Queensland.
+Trade and Investment Queensland (TIQ) and the Department of Agriculture and Fisheries (DAF) surveyed businesses to understand the current state of eCommerce, and the factors limiting its adoption or expansion in Queensland.

 There has been a steady shift in purchasing of goods and services through the internet, compared to purchasing at physical stores.
 This method is known as 'eCommerce'.